alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-11-01-be-just-with-your-children.md

 publisher: alsalafiyyah.manhaj@gmail.com
 title: Be fair and equitable with your children
 hijri: '1442-03-15'
-source: Majmu' Fatawa Al-Shaykh Ibn Baz p.
+source: Majmu' Fatawa Al-Shaykh Abdul-Aziz Ibn Baz p.
 9/452, published in Al-Da'wah magazine, issue no. 1535, on 9/11/1416 A.H
 lang: en
 category: